March 1, 2010

 sometimes unconventional engineering practices.
 Such speakers often have a loyal group of

-owners whose sonic priorities align with the designers philosophy.
+owners whose sonic priorities align with the designer’s philosophy.
 Perhaps more than

 any others, voiced speakers require very careful auditioning.